CoolMarvel43/SHS-UFO-Edits/Sources/Missing-JP-Glyphs/README.md

 * Several minor design differences (e.g. 立, 豆, 子, 戶, 人, 金, 夕, etc.) are considered regional differences.
 Some people feel that these are unnecessary as other similar commercial Chinese typefaces adopt JP-style designs (especially the 人 and 金 components) without a problem.
 * And because of these, a lot of similar-looking JP glyphs (both within and outside of Adobe-Japan1) are sacrificed in favour of CN-style 新字形 design when having to squeeze as many characters as possible within the 65,535 glyph limit.

 This repository intends to "restore" the original Japanese design aesthetics of Source Han Sans and reduce the influence of CN-style 新字形 design, by recreating what the glyphs could have looked like if more JP glyphs were chosen instead.
-With that, the design for the Japanese, Korean and Traditional Chinese locales could be better harmonised and unified, without compromise.
+With that, the design for the Japanese, Korean (if Hanja is used alongside Hangul) and Traditional Chinese locales could be better harmonised and unified, without compromise.

 It will be periodically updated with new glyphs, focusing on the commonly-used characters in Chinese and Japanese, although some rare characters can appear as well.